-* A few people have had issues with the rice syrup and base fat not combining completely.
-If this is the case, try mixing with a stick blender or whipping it up in a blender just before pouring into a mould and get it into the freezer to set asap!
+- If you happen to overheat it, add a tbsp of coconut cream and try mixing with a stick blender or whipping it up in a blender just before pouring into a mould and get it into the freezer to set asap!

 - Because both coconut oil and cacao butter melt when exposed to even a little heat, these chocolates always need to be kept cold (especially important if you use coconut oil for the fat).
 So, unfortunately, they are no good for picnics or lunch boxes (unless packed against an ice pack).